larrybotha/everything/resources/videos/Huberman Lab Episode 2 - Master Your Sleep & Be More Alert When You're Awake.md

 21:05
 on other hormone systems in your body, so that's why I personally don't like to use melatonin to fall asleep.
 21:12
-There's another reason, which is that melatonin will help you fall asleep but it won't help you stay asleep, and many people who take melatonin
+There's another reason, which is that **melatonin will help you fall asleep but it won't help you stay asleep, and many people who take melatonin
 21:18
-find that they wake up three to five hours later unable to fall back asleep.
+find that they wake up three to five hours later unable to fall back asleep**.
 Part of the reason for that might be 21:25 that melatonin purchased at, you can buy it over the counter in most areas of the world even though it's a hormone, 21:31